-So long as no Event of Default under the Indenture has occurred and is continuing, at our option, we may, on one or more occasions, defer payment of all or part of the current and accrued interest otherwise due on each series of notes by extending the interest payment period for up to 10 consecutive years (each period, commencing on the date that the first such interest payment would otherwise have been made, an "Optional Deferral Period").
-A deferral of interest payments may not extend beyond the maturity date of the applicable series of notes or end on a day other than an interest payment date.
-Any deferred interest on a series of notes will accrue additional interest at the interest rate then applicable to such notes from the applicable interest payment date to the date of payment (such deferred interest and additional interest accrued thereon, "Additional Interest"), to the extent permitted under applicable law.
-No interest will be due and payable on the notes of such series until the end of an Optional Deferral Period, except upon a redemption of such notes during such Optional Deferral Period.
+So long as no Event of Default under the Indenture has occurred and is continuing, at our option, we may, on one or more occasions, defer payment of all or part of the current and accrued interest otherwise due on the notes by extending the interest payment period for up to 10 consecutive years (each period, commencing on the date that the first such interest payment would otherwise have been made, an "Optional Deferral Period").
+A deferral of interest payments may not extend beyond the maturity date of the notes or end on a day other than an interest payment date.
+Any deferred interest on the notes will accrue additional interest at the interest rate then applicable to the notes from the applicable interest payment date to the date of payment (such deferred interest and additional interest accrued thereon, "Additional Interest"), to the extent permitted under applicable law.
+No interest will be due and payable on the notes until the end of an Optional Deferral Period, except upon a redemption of the notes during such Optional Deferral Period.

 At the end of an Optional Deferral Period or on any redemption date, we will be obligated to pay all accrued and unpaid interest, including any Additional Interest.
-Once we pay all accrued and unpaid interest payments on a series of notes, including any Additional Interest, we can again defer interest payments on such notes as described above, but not beyond the maturity date of such notes.
+Once we pay all accrued and unpaid interest payments on the notes, including any Additional Interest, we can again defer interest payments on the notes as described above, but not beyond the maturity date of the notes.

 We are required to provide to the Trustee written notice of any optional deferral of interest at least 10 and not more than 60 Business Days prior to the earlier of (1) the next applicable interest payment date or (2) the date, if any, upon which it is required to give notice of such interest payment date or the record date therefor to the New York Stock Exchange or any applicable self-regulatory organization.
 In addition, we are required to deliver to the Trustee an officers' certificate stating that no default or Event of Default shall have occurred and be continuing.
-Subject to receipt of the officers' certificate, the Trustee is required to promptly forward such notice to each holder of record of the applicable series of notes.
+Subject to receipt of the officers' certificate, the Trustee is required to promptly forward such notice to each holder of record of the notes.